 Add some sweet and heat to your dishes with peppers!
-They’re so versatile that you can use them as a main ingredient, a condiment or an added spice to just about any recipe.Chili peppers are considered sweet peppers or hot peppers.
+They’re so versatile that you can use them as a main ingredient, a condiment or an added spice in just about any recipe.Peppers can range from sweet to hot.
 Bell peppers are the most common type of sweet pepper.
 They come in green, red, orange, yellow and purple colors while providing a satisfying crunch and sweet flavor.
 Green bell peppers are the least sweet while red are the sweetest.

 There are many varieties of hot peppers but they all have a component called capsaicin, which gives the pepper its heat.
-The more capsaicin, the hotter the pepper<
+The more capsaicin, the hotter the pepper according to the Scoville scale.

 Order of heat for most common chili peppers (from mild to hottest):